Dakota-Schramm/nextjs-rails-template/README.md

 # Rails + Nextjs - Backend for Frontend Template

+# TODO
+- Add dev scripts to setup
+- Move frontend to be at root level with app folder from backend

 # TO START
 - Initialize your dev directories
   - Install next template in app/frontend/etc. directory